For Experimental and Light Sport Aircraft

 Complete Instrumentation: The app includes a PFD with a full set of flight instruments, a detailed moving map for VFR navigation and situational awareness, an engine status display, and easily accessible secondary screens for COM radio, transponder, autopilot, and flight planning.

-Screen Layouts: The app supports three different layouts — full-screen PFD, full-screen MFD, and split screen.
+Screen Layouts: The app supports multiple layouts — full-screen PFD, full-screen MFD, and split screen.
 The engine data bar can be toggled on and off.
 Each iPad can be assigned a primary function (PFD or MFD) and a primary side (left or right).
 In split-screen mode the app protects the primary content on the primary side, ensuring that the user always has a clear view of the most important information.

 Compatibility: Works on all current iPad models from Mini to the 12.9″ Pro running iOS 13 or later.